 HubSpot's CMS allows you to build and manage a stunning, personalized website.
 You can also leverage forms and chatbots to enhance the options you give customers to customize their experience with the software.

-The drag and drop editor in HubSpot's software makes it easy to add smart rules or personalized features.
+The drag and drop editor in HubSpot's software makes it easy to add smart rules and personalized features.
 Using the CMS, you'll collect data about the behavior of website visitors and use those insights to enhance your website.

 Price: Contact for pricing

-If you have an ecommerce website that you want to tailor to every visitor, consider using Barilliance's campaign and website features to make that a breeze.
+If you have an e-commerce website that you want to tailor to every visitor, consider using Barilliance's campaign and website features to make that a breeze.